sandeepnkulkarni/kubernetes-tutorials/docs/01-single-node-k8s-gcp-kubeadm.md

-# Create single node Kubernetes cluster using kubeadm on Google Cloud Platform (GCP)
+# Create single node Kubernetes cluster on Ubuntu using kubeadm on Google Cloud Platform (GCP)

 This tutorial assumes you have access to the [Google Cloud Platform](https://cloud.google.com).